-As of March 31, 2021 and December 31, 2020, the Company had the following commitments to fund various senior term loans, equipment loans and bridge loans.
+As of June 30, 2021 and December 31, 2020, the Company had the following commitments to fund various senior term loans, equipment loans and bridge loans.

-As of March 31, 2021 As of December 31, 2020 Total original loan commitments \$ 130,684,459 \$ 107,292,176 Less: drawn commitments (97,214,795) (87,467,057) Total undrawn commitments \$ 33,469,664 \$ 19,825,119
+As of June 30, 2021 As of December 31, 2020 Total original loan commitments \$ 187,721,250 \$ 107,292,176 Less: drawn commitments (163,721,408) (87,467,057) Total undrawn commitments \$ 23,999,842 \$ 19,825,119

 The Company from time to time may be a party to litigation in the normal course of business.
-As of March 31, 2021, the Company is not aware of any legal claims that could materially impact its business, financial condition or results of operations.
+As of June 30, 2021, the Company is not aware of any legal claims that could materially impact its business, financial condition or results of operations.

-We provide loans to established companies operating in the cannabis industry which involves significant risks, including the risk of strict enforcement of federal laws regarding the federal illegality of cannabis, and lack liquidity, and we could lose all or part of any of our investments.
+The Company provides loans to established companies operating in the cannabis industry which involves significant risks, including the risk of strict enforcement against the Company's borrowers of the federal illegality of cannabis, the Company's borrowers' inability to renew or otherwise maintain their licenses or other requisite authorizations for their cannabis operations, and such loans lack of liquidity, and the Company could lose all or part of any of the Company's loans.

-Our ability to grow or maintain our business depends on state laws pertaining to the cannabis industry.
-New laws that are adverse to our portfolio companies may be enacted, and current favorable state or national laws or enforcement guidelines relating to cultivation, production and distribution of cannabis may be modified or eliminated in the future, which would impede our ability to grow and could materially adversely affect our business.
+The Company's ability to grow or maintain our business depends on state laws pertaining to the cannabis industry.
+New laws that are adverse to the Company's borrowers may be enacted, and current favorable state or national laws or enforcement guidelines relating to cultivation, production and distribution of cannabis may be modified or eliminated in the future, which would impede the Company's ability to grow and could materially adversely affect the Company's business.